Motivic action for Siegel modular forms: Preliminaries: Cohomology of automorphic vector bundles

 For example, $\dim V_{k_1, k_2; m} = 1$ if and only if $k_1 = k_2$.

 \begin{remark} Due to an unfortunate clash in standard notation, the highest weight of the restriction of $V_{k_1, k_2; m}$ to $K \R_{>0}$ is $(-k_2, -k_1; m)$ and not $(k_1, k_2; m)$. \end{remark}

 \begin{examples} We describe several of the automorphic vector bundles in terms of the Siegel modular threefold $Y = Y_{G, \Q}$ and its toroidal compactification $X = X_{G, \Q}$, and the universal abelian surface $A$ over $Y$ and its semi-abelian extension to $X$.
-We write $D$ for the boundary divisor $\partial X$. \begin{enumerate} \item When $\varrho = \St$ is the standard representation of $M^\circ = \GL_2$, then
+We write $D$ for the boundary divisor $\partial X$.
+See~\cite[pp.\ 258]{Faltings_Chai} for a discussion about the action of the center in these geometric examples.